-Given these benefits, companies should consider including a volunteer program as part of their philanthropy initiatives.
+Given these benefits, companies should consider including an employee volunteer program as part of their philanthropy initiatives.
 It provides an easy way to foster a positive culture, communicate core values and engage employees in giving back to society.

 Virtual Volunteering Toolkit